The Ulam-Hammersley problem for multiset permutations: Abstract

 \section{Abstract}

 We obtain the asymptotic behaviour of the longest increasing/non-decreasing subsequences in a random uniform multiset permutation in which each element in $\{1,\dots,n\}$ occurs $k$ times, where $k$ may depend on $n$.
 This generalizes the famous Ulam-Hammersley problem of the case $k=1$.
-The proof relies on poissonization and a connection with variants of the Hammersley-Aldous-Diaconis particle system.
+The proof relies on poissonization and on a careful non-asymptotic analysis of variants of the Hammersley-Aldous-Diaconis particle system.\\ {\bf Keywords:} Combinatorial probability, longest increasing subsequence, interacting particle systems, Hammersley process.